 ‘You’re so real, I’m a showreel, You work for money and the rest you steal’ (Sha Sha Sha).

-The songs are like short tales with a Dublin backdrop where raindrops of Romanticism pour down on the old town, only to disappear down the sewer of Realism.
-There’s a new song called Lucid Dream in which Chatten appears to be rhyming ‘Voltaire’ with ‘Chair’ and ‘Despair’, but knowing my hearing, I might have got that wrong.
-I can only wait ’till the lyrics appear somewhere on the internet to find out if I heard it right.
-He could be rhyming ‘Robespierre’ with ‘Daycare’ and ‘Creme de la Mer’; either way, the song sounds great.
+The songs are like short tales with a Dublin backdrop, where raindrops of Romanticism pour down on the old town, only to disappear down the sewer of Realism.
+There’s a new song called Lucid Dream, in which Chatten appears to be rhyming ‘Voltaire’ with ‘Chair’ and ‘Despair’, but knowing my hearing, I might have got that wrong.
+I can only wait ’till the lyrics appear somewhere on the internet to find out.
+He could be rhyming ‘Robespierre’ with ‘Daycare’ and ‘Creme de la Mer’ for all I care.

-In the first song of the set, Hurricane Laughter, Chatten informs the crowd repeatedly that there is ‘no connection available, but judging by the reaction from the people around me, it’s clear that the connection between band and audience is very much available.
+In the first song of the set, Hurricane Laughter, Chatten informs the crowd repeatedly that there is ‘no connection available’, but he’s wrong; it’s clear that the connection between band and audience is loud and clear.